rnsdomains/rns-artifacts-deprecated/README.md

 }
 ```

-To test your custom contracts in Truffle, improt ours and deploy them through `truffle-contract`.
+To test your custom contracts in Truffle, import ours and deploy them through `truffle-contract`.

 ```js
 const assert = require('assert');